IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-By entering `fsh session get &lt;sessionid&gt;` one can also visualize the results of an invocation - try it out!
+By entering `fsh session get <sessionID>` one can also visualize the results of an invocation - try it out!

 ## More Compositions